General machinery and equipment appraisals.

 Ordered by the people who carry the risk.

 Lenders and SBA underwriters order it to set collateral value.
 Buyers, sellers and their advisors order it to price a deal and allocate a purchase price.
 CFOs and controllers order it for insurance schedules and audit support.
 Attorneys, executors and the IRS rely on it for litigation, estates and tax.
-Each of them reads the report differently, so we write one file that answers all of them.
+Each of them reads the report differently, so we write one report that answers all of them.

 What you get